watem-sedem/watem-sedem/docs/routing.rst

 Default routing algorithm
 *************************

-In the first part of the routing algorithm it is checked if the routing of a considered pixel is determined by a **buffer**, **conductive ditch** or **conductive buffer dam** or if the pixel is adjacent to a river, conductive ditch or conductive buffer dam.
+In the first part of the default routing algorithm, it is checked if the routing of a considered pixel is determined by a **buffer**, **conductive ditch** or **conductive buffer dam** or if the pixel is adjacent to a river, conductive ditch or conductive buffer dam.
 This part of the algorithm is illustrated in the figure below.
 There is only one target pixel in case that a pixel is a conductive ditch, conductive buffer dam or adjacent to a conductive ditch, conductive buffer dam or river.

 .. figure:: _static/png/flow_algorithm_part1.png
     :align: center

     Flow-chart of the routing algorithm in CN-WS describing the first steps in the algorithm.
-Note that eight adjacent pixels are taken into account.

 If the source pixel is a buffer pixel than two cases are defined: